KwanLab/Autometa/docs/source/running-autometa.rst

 .. attention::

-    If you use SPAdes then Autometa can use the k-mer coverage information in the contig names (``example_3`` in the example sample sheet below).
+    If you have paired-end read information, you can also supply these file paths within the sample sheet and the coverage table will be computed for you (See ``example_1`` in the example sheet below).

     If you have used any other assembler, then you may also provide a coverage table (See ``example_2`` in the example sheet below).
     Fortunately, Autometa can construct this table for you with: ``autometa-coverage``.
     Use ``--help`` to get the complete usage or for a few examples see :ref:`coverage-calculation`.

-    Finally, if you have paired-end read information, you can also supply these file paths within the sample sheet and the coverage table will be computed for you (See ``example_1`` in the example sheet below).
+    If you use SPAdes then Autometa can use the k-mer coverage information in the contig names (``example_3`` in the example sample sheet below).

 Preparing a Sample Sheet